Purification of Lindblad dynamics, geometry of mixed states and geometric phases: Geometry of mixed states

 \subsubsection{The connective structure of the left principal categorical bundle}

-A connection on a principal 2-bundle with base space being a trivial category is \cite{Baez1,Baez2,Baez3,Wockel} the data of a familly of connections on the objects related by kinds of gauge change associated with the arrows.\\ More precisely, let $\mathcal B^i(\HS) = \Obj \mathscr P^i$ be viewed as a principal bundle over $\Sigma^i(\HS)$. $\forall W \in \mathcal B^i(\HS)$, the (left) vertical tangent space at $W$ is defined by
+A connection on a principal 2-bundle with a base space being a trivial category is \cite{Baez1,Baez2,Baez3,Wockel} the data of a familly of connections on the objects related by a kind of gauge changes associated with the arrows.\\ More precisely, let $\mathcal B^i(\HS) = \Obj \mathscr P^i$ be viewed as a principal bundle over $\Sigma^i(\HS)$. $\forall W \in \mathcal B^i(\HS)$, the (left) vertical tangent space at $W$ is defined by

 where $\mathfrak g$ is the Lie algebra associated with $G$ and $\mathfrak h^{i1}$ is the Lie algebra associated with $H^{i1}$ ($\mathfrak h^{i1} = \{0\}$ on the regular strata).
 We define the (left) horizontal tangent space at $W$ by